 9. Pour the suspension of the crude product into the Büchner funnel and apply vacuum.
-Wash the solid thoroughly with deionized water (at least 4×20 mL).
+Wash the solid thoroughly with deionized water (at least $4 \times 20$ mL).

 10. Let air suck through the precipitate for 5 minutes to pre-dry the product.
 Disconnect the vacuum source.
-Use the small spatula to transfer one tip of spatula of the product in the 1.5 mL amber glass vial, labelled C. Close the vial and save it for part III.
+Using the small spatula, transfer a small amount of the product (ca the size of the tip of the spatula) in the 1.5 mL amber glass vial, labeled C. Close the vial and save it for part III.

-11. Transfer all of the remaining solid into the 50 mL ground-joint conical flask.
+11. Transfer all the remaining solid into the 50 mL ground joint Erlenmeyer flask.

-12. Discard the filtrate in the "Organic waste" bottle and wash both the Büchner flask and the Büchner funnel with ethanol and water.
+12. Discard the filtrate in the "Organic waste" bottle and wash both the suction flask and the Büchner funnel with ethanol and water.
 Use the "Organic waste" bottle to dispose of ethanol waste.